Caution warned on new home building figures

 Industry bodies have warned against undue optimism following a surge in building approvals.

 Figures released yesterday by the Australian Bureau of Statistics showed an 11.3% seasonally adjusted rise in building approvals, driven by a 23.4% rise for multi-unit approvals.
 In spite of the result, industry figures have warned to exercise caution in interpreting the result.

 “It does not mean that the industry is on the cusp of another boom because the approvals will not necessarily translate into actual building activity over the next three to 12 months,” Master Builders Australia CEO Wilhelm Harnisch said.

-Harnisch said, however, that the seasonally adjusted increase showed a high level of confidence by the building industry.
+However, Harnisch said that the seasonally-adjusted increase showed a high level of confidence by the building industry.